angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
+* December 2018: I gave a talk at South East NLP on the *emergence of (linguistic) communication through multi-agent interactions* ([slides](https://bit.ly/2EQBlKq))
+* December 2018: NeurIPS 2018 updates: I co-organized two workshops, [Wordplay](https://www.wordplay2018.com/) aiming at bringing bridging Reinforncemnt Learning and Language research through text-based games and the [2nd edition of the Emergent Communication Workshop](https://sites.google.com/site/emecom2018/).
+I also gave a talk at the [ViGIL](https://nips2018vigil.github.io/) workshop where I talked about my work on multi-agent communication!
 * February 2017: Our work on grounding multi-agent communication got accepted as an Oral presentation at ICLR!

 * January 2017: I joined Google DeepMind as a Research Scientist!